Edmund B. Hayes

-Edmund B. Hayes, also known as General Edmund Hayes, (1849–1923) was an engineer and businessman who built bridges and manufactured autos.
+General Edmund B. Hayes (15 May 1849 – 19 October 1923) was an American engineer and businessman who built bridges and manufactured autos.
 He was a pioneer investor in the development of electrical power from Niagara Falls.
 His company installed the Steel Arch Bridge over the Niagara River and made the first power plant on the Canadian side of the river.

 Early life

 Edmund B. Hayes was born in Farmington, Maine, in 1849.
 He attended Dartmouth College intermittently because he needed to earn sufficient tuition by working at farms or teaching.
 After completing two years, he transferred to MIT, graduating in 1873 with a civil engineering degree.

 Career

 Union Bridge Company

 After short stints with the "Passaic Bridge Company" in New Jersey and the Erie Railroad, he came to Buffalo, New York, to join George S. Field, a friend who would later become his brother-in-law, at his "Morrison, Field Bridge Company."
 In the 1870s and 1880s, with the expansion of railroads across the U.S., many bridge building companies combined to create larger companies and extend manufacturing facilities.
 The company Hayes worked for became the "Central Bridge Company."
 In 1883, Hayes was instrumental in persuading the Michigan Railroad that a competitor's design for a bridge spanning the Niagara River in Niagara Falls would not stand the strain of train traffic.
 He proposed that the railroad use his cantilever design instead.
 His design would be the first steel span cantilever bridge across the Niagara and one of the largest steel span bridges constructed at that time.

 In 1884, the company combined with two other small bridge companies to form the Union Bridge Company, with Edmund Hayes, Stewart Maurice and Field as part owners.
 He and Field supervised an 8-acre manufacturing site (at the foot of Hamburg St. in Buffalo) where 200-300 skilled workers manufactured 15,000 tons of material for bridges that was shipped around the world.
 The company also installed the Steel Arch Bridge over the Niagara River and made the first power plant on the Canadian side of the river.
 The company also built the Poughkeepsie Bridge over the Hudson River in 1888, a bridge that has been saved from demolition by transformation into the Walkway Over the Hudson State Historic Park.

 In 1891, the Union Bridge Company was sold to the U.S. Steel Company, which would later become American Bridge Company.
 Hayes celebrated by taking a long overseas trip with his wife.